A Detailed Guide to the Trier Christmas Market in 2023: What to See, Eat, and Buy

 What to Drink

-There were several drinks stands between the two squares where you can buy gluhwein (hot, mulled wine), non-alcoholic hot cider, or hot chocolate.
+There are several drinks stands between the two squares where you can buy gluhwein (hot, mulled wine), non-alcoholic hot cider, or hot chocolate.
 When you buy your drink, you also pay a 3 euro deposit for the cup it is served in.

 After you finish your drink, you can return the mug and get your deposit back.
 Alternatively, you can also keep the mug as a souvenir!

-We collected mugs from the Christmas markets all around Europe, so of course we had to keep the one from Trier as well.
 Each city’s mugs are different and unique, and so we came home with a collection of unique and beautiful mugs.
 It’s a great souvenir and was one of my favorite aspects of the European Christmas markets we visited!

 (Pro tip: When packing, stick each mug in a sock, and then place all the mugs in a carry-on duffel bag, padded with clothes).